onepf/AppDF/specification/appds_spec_1_0.md

 #### description/title

 Required.
 No attributes.
-Contains application name.
+Maximum length: 30.

+Application name, shown in the application list.
 As everything in the `description` section is can be localized.

 <table>
   <tr>